What is tofu? Tofu is made from curds of soy beans, which is why it is also commonly known as bean curd.

 People suffering from gout should avoid tofu or soy beans as it causes an increase in uric acid.

 Tofu was originally eaten by monks and Taoist priests who are vegetarians.
 It was later spread to the general public because of its versatility.
 It can be used in different ways to create varied dishes including delicious and healthy Chinese soups.

 Besides the 4 types of tofu listed above, there are many other types of tofu products.
 Some of them are:

 Bean curd puffs are firm beancurds deep-fried until the surface is crisp and golden with the interior looking like a soft white beehive.
 It has a dry chewy texture.

 Because of the puffiness, it can be stuffed with meat fillings or fish paste.
 It is also commonly added to braised pork stews and soups where they soak up the flavorsome liquid and becomes ultra yummy.
-It is a must-have in bah ku teh or 肉骨茶 (rou gu cha), a popular peppery pork soup in Southeast Asia.
+It is a must-have in lemak laksa soup, a popular curry soup in Singapore and Malaysia.

 There are 2 basic types of tofu sheets and it has to do with the way they are made.

 When hot soybean milk is allowed to stand for a while and cool slightly, a thin membrane forms on the surface.
 This can be lifted off and wind-dried to become beancurd skin 腐竹 (fu zhu).
 The skin has a bland creamy nutty flavour and is packed with protein.
 It is very thin and is best for sweet soups or desserts.
 It can also be seasoned and fried to make wrappers 豆腐衣 (dou fu yi) for dumplings and rolls such as the famous hokkien prawn rolls 虾枣 (xia zao).